Amazing Instructors

 DANA BORCZONConditioning

-Dana has been a ACE Certified Personal Trainer and Small Group Fitness Instructor for 6 years.
+Dana has been an ACE Certified Personal Trainer and Small Group Fitness Instructor for 6 years.
 Her passion for fitness has been life long, stemming from her time as a Collegiate Basketball and Cross County Athlete and continuing on to be a Masters CrossFit Competitor.
 Specializing in Strength and Conditioning, Boxing, Adaptive Boxing, and Active Aging, Dana focuses on creating an age and ability inclusive classroom where anyone can begin their fitness journey.
 Dana tailors her classes to strengthen and cross train dancers so they can reach their fullest physical potentials in and out of the studio.

 SCOTT JOHNSON